richard-eman/Todo-Full-Stack/scribbles.md

 ## Sept Week 2

-finish new form features and DB side of things oAdd oit was. is table ready for new properties? remember how to mess with json... onew object to post oboth already ready <3api db
-Edit form stuff
-  oform
+ofinish new form features
+oAdd
-  onew object to post
-  oPlaceholder, set ID to undefined.need to clear global state on submit Create global state EditingCheck boolean oyes.should I and can I make functions to reuse them?
+  oit was. is table ready for new properties? remember how to mess with json... onew object to post oboth already ready <3api db oEdit form stuff oform onew object to post oPlaceholder, set ID to undefined.need to clear global state on submit oCreate global state EditingCheck boolean oyes.should I and can I make functions to reuse them?
 (I meant in a new file) omake form component omake functions file for refactoring
 Add text to priority box on edit.
 CSS and make not ugly
 Completed button
-make priority show in TodoList without label (ie "Priority: High" (label) vs "High Priority" (no label)) This is because if the user doesn't select priority, I want the field to be blank.
+oMake priority show in TodoList without label (ie "Priority: High" (label) vs "High Priority" (no label)) This is because if the user doesn't select priority, I want the field to be blank.
 Less screen clutter. oyes.Can i send blank field to db (cause of json)?
+Make it so that logged in boolean stops home button from going to landing page and instead, your todo list.

 ## Extra
 Check list